ozum/pg-generator/README-JSDOC.md

 Features
 --------

+### No Dependencies On Generated Files
+Generated files have no dependencies besides core modules and Sequelize.

 ### Multi Schema Support
 Supports multi PostgreSQL schemas.
 It is possible to have other schemas than public.
 User can select which schemas to reverse engineer via CLI or config.
 If more than one schema is included, models may be prefixed with schema names.
 (Config: generate.useSchemaName: true, database.schema: ["public"]) to prevent tables with same name in different schemas try to have same model name.